MarkC11235/LII/README.md

 ## Operator Overloading
 Operator overloading is a way to define how maps with __type field should behave when an operator is used on them.
 For operators with two operands, both operands must have the same __type field.
 The define statement globally defines the operator for that type.
+Can overload any operator except for function calls '()' and access '[]'.

 The following is an example of how to use operator overloading for a matrix type: